-- This herb has cold potency, astringent taste, pacifies pitta and kapha dosha and very effective in worm infestation, hemorrhoids, rectal prolapse, cervical lymphadenitis and wounds.
+- This herb is cold by potency, astringent by taste, pacifies pitta and kapha dosha and very effective in worm infestation, hemorrhoids, rectal prolapse, cervical lymphadenitis, and wounds.
 Both varieties have equal action and properties.

-- Flowers of both species are light, rough, used in bleeding disorders, cough and in tuberculosis.
+- Flowers of both the species are light, rough, used in bleeding disorders, cough and in tuberculosis.

-- Kachnar corrects the imbalance of hormones and helps in relieving menstrual disorders like anovulation and amenorrhea.
-Kachnar is also very beneficial for overall female reproductive system and it is very beneficial in various diseases like PCOD, hypothyroidism, endometriosis and fibroids in females.
+- Kachnar corrects the imbalance in hormones and helps in relieving menstrual disorders like anovulation and amenorrhea.
+Kachnar is also very beneficial for the overall female reproductive system and it is very beneficial in various diseases like PCOD, hypothyroidism, endometriosis, and fibroids in females.

-- Kachnar is anti-microbial in action and it is very effective in reducing the size of enlarged lymph nodes at neck and groin region.
+- Kachnar is anti-microbial in action and it is very effective in reducing the size of enlarged lymph nodes on neck and groin region.

 - This herb is also beneficial in nasal polyps as it reduces the size of polyp and helps in easy breathing.

-- Decoction of bark is very effective in tonsillitis and thyroid related problems.
+- A decoction of this bark is very effective in tonsillitis and thyroid related problems.

-- Extract of leaves improves liver functioning and gives wonderful results in jaundice.
-It is used to maintain proper metabolism and functioning of liver.
+- Extract of kachnar leaves improves the liver functioning and gives wonderful results in jaundice.
+It is used to maintain proper metabolism and functioning of the liver.

-- Bark decoction acts as appetizer and used as gargle for mouth ulcers and bad breath and this herb is also best used in skin disorders.
+- Bark decoction acts as an appetizer and is used for gargle for mouth ulcers and bad breath and this herb is also best used in skin disorders.

-- It is also used as scrapping herb to reduce extra fat in obese people.
+- It is also used as a scrapping herb to reduce extra fat in obese people.

-- It is used to relieve painful urination and other infections related to urinary tract.
+- It is used to relieve painful urination and other infections related to the urinary tract.

 - Kachnar is also very effective for the sufferers of hemorrhoids.

-- Bitter taste flowers of this miraculous tree are natural blood purifier and help to expel out extra toxins and waste from blood.
+- Bitter taste flowers of this miraculous tree are a natural blood purifier and help to expel out extra toxins and waste from the blood.

-- Bark juice of this herb is used to cure amoebic dysentery, diarrhoea and other infections of digestive system.
+- Bark juice of this herb is used to cure amoebic dysentery, diarrhea and other infections of the digestive system.

 - Kachnar is anti-diabetic herb for the sufferers of diabetes with good hypoglycemic activities.